-While much has been written about how the creative sector is integral to revitalization and how creatives repurpose and reactivate moribund spaces, the urban planning literature fails to illuminate the reality of finding capital, meeting regulatory demands, and budgeting for and managing creative spaces within the context of limited capital resources and pro-growth economic agendas.24
+While much has been written about how the creative sector is integral to revitalization and how creatives repurpose and reactivate moribund spaces, the urban planning literature fails to illuminate the reality of finding capital, meeting regulatory demands, and budgeting for and managing creative spaces within the context of limited capital resources and pro-growth economic agendas.

 Representatives from Northeast Bank and Venture Bank attended our meetings and noted that they welcome discussions with creative building and business owners about their plans and capital needs, but acknowledged that creative use does not always translate well into standard building financial operating statements.
-Nonprofit funders acknowledged limited programs aimed at real estate build-outs or purchases.
+Nonprofit funders vacant property in North Minneapolis.
+The space houses acknowledged limited programs aimed at real estate build-outs or purchases.
 City representatives also noted the difficulty of translating creative use concepts into land use categories and private property development plans.